Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The below-road-level position channels runoff from the road and hillside above directly onto the rock face, meaning the crag receives more moisture than the rainfall figures alone suggest.
+- Corby's Crag sits below road level and channels runoff from above onto the face, meaning it receives significantly more water than open rainfall totals suggest.

-- The rock here is noted as more friable and porous than typical Northumberland sandstone, and develops 'scrittle' (loose grit) on holds after rain — even once the surface looks dry, holds may be dangerously weak.
+- The rock here is described as more friable and porous than typical Northumberland sandstone, developing loose 'scrittle' on holds that persists well after the surface appears dry.

 Warnings